noshitsecurity/triassic.github.io/agenda.md

 `5.
 Assumption of Security`

-We discuss the lack of proper security in today's production cloud architecture, building on the right foot, and what led Microsoft to quote a number like 95% in 2020.<br /><br />
+We discuss the lack of proper security in today's production cloud workloads, building on the right foot, and what led Microsoft to quote a number like 95% in 2020.<br /><br />

 `6.
 Assumption of Breach`